rubencaro/harakiri/README.md

 ## TODOs

-* Allow only one instance of the same action group.
 * Get it stable on production
 * Use ETS to preserve state
 * Optional creation of watched files.